WARNING: LACTIC ACIDOSIS WITH SYNJARDY AND SYNJARDY XR

 USE IN SPECIAL POPULATIONS

 Pregnancy: JARDIANCE, SYNJARDY, and SYNJARDY XR are not recommended, especially during the second and third trimesters.
-With SYNJARDY or SYNJARDY XR, discuss the potential for unintended pregnancy with premenopausal woman as therapy with metformin may result in ovulation in some anovulatory women.
+With SYNJARDY or SYNJARDY XR, discuss the potential for unintended pregnancy with premenopausal women as therapy with metformin may result in ovulation in some anovulatory women.

 Lactation: JARDIANCE, SYNJARDY, and SYNJARDY XR are not recommended while breastfeeding.